juju/docs/src/en/reference-release-notes.md

   	  sudo snap install juju --beta --classic

-  You can revert your Juju client to the latest stable version with:
+  You can switch to the latest stable version with:

   	  sudo snap refresh juju --stable